maxzvyagin/crossed_wires/docs/installation.md

 (crossed_wires_venv) $ pip install cross_framework_hpo
 ```

 You should be all set!
+If you're having problems, feel free to submit a GitHub issue.

-Now to start loading some models.
+Now to start loading some models!